jobmthomas/Docker-Bigdata/README.md

 **Line 52**: Here we are installing Scala, The spark-cli requires Scala.

 **Line 70**: Copies the mssql driver to the Sqoop 's library folder. as Sqoop is the data export tool, Sqoop required the target database driver available as part of its libraries.

+**Line 76**: Installing Nifi, the startup command is mentioned in start-ecosystem.sh file

 Note: We are not installing the spark daemons as a running process.
 Spark's local mode( library mode) is enough in this development setup.

-### Starting Hadoop,Hive
+### Starting Ecosystem Hadoop,Hive .. etc

-**Line 77** Copying the script in which all commands to start Hadoop and hive is mentioned.
+**Line 83** Copying the script in which all commands to start Hadoop and hive is mentioned.
  Below is the script content and it is self-explanatory

  ```